readyready15728/misc/latex-header.md

 ```

 Supports Unicode and much better than the lame default of Computer Modern
-Roman, also omits page numbering (which is what I prefer.
+Roman, also omits page numbering (which is what I prefer).
 Here is additional
 configuration I recommend if hyperlinks are going to be used:

 ```latex